 Javac is the executable for compiling java applications.
 When compiling a java program from command line, this is the most common issue people face.
 Let’s see how we can fix this issue.

-- First thing we need to compile java programs is to have Java SDK installed on your computer.
-If you are not sure whether you have already installed it or not, you can verify from appwiz.cpl.(More details here - How do I check if Java is installed on my system)
+- First thing we need to compile java programs is to have JDK(Java development Kit) installed on your computer.
+If you are not sure whether you have already installed it or not, you can verify from appwiz.cpl.(More details here – How do I check if Java is installed on my system)

 - If java is installed, then you need to check if PATH environment variable points to the java executables directory.